Miscellaneous Observations on Randomization

 - Run a Bernoulli factory algorithm for g(λ), using the λ input coin.
 Then return K times the result.

 Note: The check “With probability (x−a)/(b−a)” is exact if the oracle produces only rational numbers.
-Otherwise, calculating the probability can lead to numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, above).
+Otherwise, calculating the probability can lead to numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, earlier).
 With uniform partially-sampled random numbers (PSRNs), the check can be implemented as follows.
 Let x be a uniform PSRN representing a number generated by the oracle.
 Set y to RandUniformFromReal(b−a), then the check succeeds if RandLess(y, UniformAddRational(x, −a)) returns 1, and fails otherwise.

 Example: Suppose an oracle produces random variates in the interval [3, 13] with unknown mean μ, and the goal is to use the oracle to produce nonnegative random variates with mean f(μ) = −319/100 + μ*103/50 − μ2*11/100, which is a polynomial with Bernstein coefficients [2, 9, 5] in the given interval.
 Then since 8 is greater than the maximum of f in that interval, g(λ) is a degree-2 polynomial in the interval [0, 1] that has Bernstein coefficients [2/8, 9/8, 5/8]. g can’t be simulated as is, though, but increasing g’s degree to 3 leads to the Bernstein coefficients [1/4, 5/6, 23/24, 5/8], which are all less than 1 so that the following algorithm can be used (see “Certain Polynomials”):